 KRIMBO, whose name means “genius of the drum-speaker,” is a percussionist, dancer, painter and artistic trainer.
 His professional aptitude led him to several troupes in Ivory Coast and in the sub-region.
 With the recruitment of several children, he created his artistic dance company in 2006 to train youth in the art of art in general, dance, percussion, storytelling, singing, painting.
 With this need, the KRIMBO Artistic Training Center (CFAK) was born because it was inspired by an expression drawn from the confines of the Akan region.
 Krimbo demonstrates all his talent as a percussionist and dancer in the Ivory Coast, Europe and Asia.

 “We always learn a lot and very fast.
-Like yesterday we started drumming and today we are professional because of the General, our teacher.”
+Like yesterday we started drumming and today we are professional because our teacher really focuses on us.”